Stellarium/stellarium/skycultures/chinese_song_dynasty/description.md

 ### Sun, Moon and Planets

+The sun and moon are named after *yin and yang*, while the pictographic characters "日" (sun) and "月" (moon) are also used.
+The five major planets represent the *five elements*, but the following names were the most orthodox designations at the time.
+Similar to other civilizations around the world, Venus also had additional names depending on whether it appeared in the morning or the evening.

 Great Yang (太阳, Tàiyáng): The Sun.
 In Chinese philosophy, it represents the pinnacle of Yang energy.

 Great Yin (太阴, Tàiyīn): The Moon.
 It represents the pinnacle of Yin energy.